roychen7/try_it_on_backend_service/README.md

             export POSTGRES_DB_USER="postgres"
             export POSTGRES_DB_PASSWORD="password"
             export POSTGRES_DB_HOST="localhost"
+    - You may now make Postman calls to the express server to test your endpoints as you code along

 # For Jenkins Pipeline setup (DEV ONLY):
     - Please go to Jenkins.io and install Jenkins for your machine